ninjaaron/lazydots/README.rst

 conjunctive accent or whatevs.

-If you want these two characters separately, you can always separate them with a single quote, i.e. *t'h* This goes for other digraphs as well, like sh and ts.
+If you want these two characters separately, you can always separate them with a single quote, i.e. *t'h* = תְה This goes for other digraphs as well, like sh and ts.

 Inversely, if you're not getting a dagesh where you want it, you can